avivajpeyi/advent_of_code/2020/day1/README.md

 Of course, your expense report is much larger.
 Find the two entries that sum to 2020; what do you get if you multiply them together?

 ### Notes:
-Hmmm... first thoughts were to use a greedy algo, but I think that might not work.
+Hmmm... maybe a greedy algo?
 Brute force to generate N^2 list?

 ## Task 2